 These competitive schools, many of which students consider “dream schools,” usually receive thousands upon thousands of compelling college applications in both the early and regular decision cycles — for instance, for the Class of 2026, Harvard University ,received 61,221 undergraduate applications with only 1,984 admitted students.
 Those numbers indicate that the vast majority of applicants do not have any guarantee of getting in and that the college admissions landscape is becoming more cutthroat.

 However, that doesn’t mean students should totally give up hope that they will receive that coveted acceptance letter!
 Regardless of low acceptance rates, actual chances of acceptance vary widely based on myriad factors — that’s what the term “holistic college admissions” refers to.
-You can read more about ,this idea in our blog post written by H&C Counselor and former Dartmouth admissions officer Racquel.
 So don’t take those Ivies off your college list, and make sure you still get in your application by the Regular Decision deadline.

 As we approach the end of this year’s application cycle, students will be receiving their admissions decision very soon, so here’s everything you should know about Ivy Day 2023.
 If you got your application in on time for the Regular Decision deadline or are awaiting an update from a deferral from an Early Action program from an Ivy League School, you’ll want to read on!